The 7 Nursing Home Abuse Types

 This type of abuse occurs when a resident experiences any form of unwanted sexual contact, touching, or groping.
 Sexual elder abuse can lead to physical harm like bruises, scratches, or sexually transmitted diseases, as well as emotional trauma.

-Sadly, sexual elder abuse is often committed against residents who are disabled or unable to give consent.
+Alarmingly, sexual elder abuse is often committed against residents who are disabled or unable to give consent.

-In a recent case, a female nursing home resident complained that a male staff member tried to sexually assault her before she screamed and he fled.
+In a recent case, a female nursing home resident complained that a male staff member tried to sexually assault her before she screamed, and he fled.
+The resident also suffered neglect due to untreated bedsores and pneumonia.
+With legal help, the resident and her family secured $175,000.

 Financial Abuse